Silence the noise.

 Peer-grouped severity

 Every alert is weighted against the peer-group baseline.
-An engineer pulling a 2am deploy is different from an engineer pulling a 2am customer DB.
+An engineer pulling their own repos is normal.
+An engineer pulling every repo in the org is not.
+Anzenna knows the difference.

 One reviewable queue